Head and Neck Cancer: How Speech and Language Therapy can help

 We work closely with our Clinical Nurse Specialist (CNS) in Head and Neck Cancer with patients who have had their voice box removed due to their cancer.
 This is known as a total laryngectomy.
 Our role in working with laryngectomy patients includes:

-• Alongside the CNS, we teach laryngectomy patients how to care for their airway and neck stoma.
+• We teach you how to care for your airway and neck stoma, alongside the Cancer CNS team.

 • We offer support and advice regarding communication, which can include the use of electrolarynx devices.

-• Many laryngectomy patients communicate with a voice prosthesis, we teach patients how to talk with this voice prosthesis, and how to undertake cleaning and maintenance of this voice device.
+• You may communicate with a voice prosthesis (valve).
+We teach you how to talk with this voice prosthesis, and how to undertake cleaning and maintenance of this voice device.

 For more information, advice and support you may find these links and websites useful: